Day by Day (Yolanda Adams album)

 Day By Day is the ninth studio album by American singer Yolanda Adams.
 It was released by Atlantic Records on August 30, 2005 in the United States.
 The album was nominated for a Dove Award for Urban of the Year at the 37th GMA Dove Awards.
-It also earned two Grammy Award nominations for Best Gospel Performance and Best Gospel Song, with "Be Blessed" winning the former category.
+It also earned two Grammy Award nominations for Best Gospel Performance and Best Gospel Song, with "Be Blessed" winning the former category at the 48th Annual Grammy Awards.